Madison-MacNichol/The-Tech-Academy/SmallBasic/readme.md

+### Small Basic
+***
-This is a compilation of projects completed while learning the Small Basic language and the .NET framework at The Tech Academy
+This is a compilation of projects completed during the Small Basic course at The Tech Academy.